trickert76/ansible-role-proxmox/README.md

 - Ability to create/manage groups, users, access control lists and storage
 - Ability to create or add nodes to a PVE cluster
 - Ability to setup Ceph on the nodes
+- Ability to setup Gluster on the nodes
 - IPMI watchdog support
 - BYO HTTPS certificate support
 - Ability to use either `pve-no-subscription` or `pve-enterprise` repositories
+- Ability to configure ACME and firewalls

+This role is based upon the forked lae.proxmox role.
+As a contributor to it, I needed some more functionality that should not be integrated into lae.proxmox.

+Also there comes another role to manage Proxmox KVMs via pvesh (instead via REST API).

 ## Quickstart